Collisions of the supercritical Keller-Segel particle system: A Girsanov theorem for the Keller-Segel particle system.

-\begin{proof} We only consider the case where $\ell =2$.
+\begin{proof} \blue We only consider the case where $\ell =2$.
 The general case is heavier in terms of notation but contains no additional difficulty.
 We fix $\bK=(K_1,K_2)$ a non-trivial partition of $\ig 1,N\id$.
-Applying informally Lemma \ref{girsanovfuku} to $\xX$ with the function $\varrho(x)=\exp(u(x))$, where
+The main idea is to apply Lemma~\ref{girsanovfuku} to $\xX$ with the function